 Only Kangen Water Machines are Certified Medical Devices by the Japanese Ministry of Health: FICTION

 The IE-Series water ionizers also have certification by the Japanese Ministry of Health.
 But what exactly does that mean anyway?

 Every country has an equivalent to the “Japanese Ministry of Health.”
-Here in the United States we call it the FDA.
-In Korea it is the KFDA.
-Certification does not imply that product has been tested, taken apart or studied by the certifying agency.
+Here in the United States, we call it the FDA.
+In Korea, it is the KFDA.
+Certification does not imply that the product has been tested, taken apart or studied by the certifying agency.
 It only means that a company has filled out the proper paperwork in the manufacturing country of origin, submitted it with the proper filing or registration fees and received their certification.

 Almost every water ionizer on the market today carries medical device certification issued by the country in which it is manufactured.

 Although the company requires all distributors to sign an agreement which restricts the ways in which they may market their products, the training materials that they are allowed to use or promote and the claims they are allowed to make, Enagic has either turned a blind eye to these infractions or has lost all control and is unable to reel in the large number of independent distributors who have been in violation of the company’s policies for years.

 This has created an endless supply of “fact vs. fiction” claims available courtesy of overzealous, misinformed or just downright misleading Enagic representatives.
 If you speak with an Enagic representative and they make a claim that seems too good to be true, consult the company’s parent website – Enagic(dot)com.
 If you see the claim verified there then there’s a good chance that it is a true fact.
 If you don’t, then buyer beware.